 Investing in Aboriginal communities

-We support a wide range of organizations that are focused on the needs that matter most to local communities.
+We support a wide range of organizations that are focused on the needs that matter most to local communities, including Aboriginal communities.
 We want the communities where we live and work to be stronger and better off because we're there.
 To learn more about our broader Community Investment program, and initiatives that are offered to all communities near our operating areas, check out our Community Investment focus areas.

 Learn more about the NAIT Aboriginal Youth Leadership Program.

 Northland School Division (NSD) is recognized as being culturally and geographically unique.
 The division serves approximately 2,900 students, primarily First Nation and Metis, and roughly half of NSD schools are in our operating communities in northern Alberta.
-We work with the Northland School Division to address student engagement and graduation rates.
+We work with the NSD to improve student engagement and graduation rates.
 We’ve contributed $1.15M towards the division’s Early Literacy Initiative, Career and Technology Programs and the Attendance Improvement Initiative – Every Day Counts.
 The Division is seeing positive trends in both literacy levels as well as daily attendance, which are both significant factors in high school completion rates.

 Learn more about the Northland School Division.

-We partner with Frontier College to deliver the Indigenous Summer Literacy Camp in Beaver Lake Cree Nation, which is located near our operations.
-We recently committed to expanding our partnership for camps into three additional communities each year through to 2019.
+We partner with Frontier College to deliver the Indigenous Summer Literacy Camp in four communities in northern Alberta, located near our operations.

-The Wood Buffalo Food Bank Association and their Mobile Pantry Program assists low-income individuals and families who live in remote rural communities in the Regional Municipality of Wood Buffalo.
-Some residents in this area have little or no access to transportation and/or to full-service grocery stores within reasonable walking distance.
-We partner with the Food Bank Association’s Mobile Pantry to directly address geographically isolated, low-income communities where residents experience chronic hunger and food insecurity.
+Cenovus has supported the Wood Buffalo Food Bank Association since 2009, and more recently their Mobile Pantry Program.
+This program assists low-income individuals and families who live in remote rural communities in the Regional Municipality of Wood Buffalo.
+Some residents in this area have little or no access to transportation and/or full-service grocery stores within reasonable walking distance.
+We support this initiative to directly address geographically isolated, low-income communities where residents experience chronic hunger and food insecurity.